 Why focus on Africana Studies?
 The continent is the cradle of mankind, and peoples of African descent currently play a vital role in every part of the world.
 Africa has not only the largest number of spoken languages but also a disproportionate quantity of the world’s raw materials.
 Its flora, fauna and mineral resources are fueling the economies of the developing world.

-Hofstra University offers language courses in Swahili and study abroad opportunities.
+Hofstra University additionally offers study abroad opportunities.

 About the Program

 Africa, a place to discover, journey into the hearts and mind of a continent that will bring to you the magnificent splendors of neglected civilizations, cultures, and existence.
 Immerse yourself with an expedition that will not only broaden your horizon, but diversify your thinking.
 With small class size, personal attention from exceptional faculty devoted to teaching, Hofstra University Africana Studies program will guide you in a journey of understanding.
 The University emphasizes an interdisciplinary approach to the study of Africa, where students learn about history, geography, language, politics, economics, and the cultural experience of the African people.

 Veronica Akinyi Lippencott, PhD, adjunct associate professor of Global Studies and Geography and associate director of Hofstra University's Center for “Race,” Culture, and Social Justice, has been appointed the director of Hofstra University’s Africana Studies Program.

 Programs and Courses